nus-star6ucks/ique-rms/README.md

 If you want even more control over the environment, you can [deploy your container image to Cloud Run on GKE](https://cloud.google.com/run/docs/quickstarts/prebuilt-deploy-gke).
 With Cloud Run on GKE, you can run your function on a GKE cluster, which gives you additional control over the environment (including use of GPU-based instances, longer timeouts and more).

-# Connect to Gcloud MySQL
+# Connect to Google cloud MySQL

 [GoogleCloudPlatform : cloud-sql-python-connector](https://github.com/GoogleCloudPlatform/cloud-sql-python-connector)